Fujifilm X-T2 vs Sony RX100 V

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-T2 and the RX100 V have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the RX100 V was followed by the Sony RX100 VI.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony RX100 V Manual.
+Further information on the features and operation of the X-T2 and RX100 V can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony RX100 V Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T2 or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.